-Through funded research and knowledge translation projects and targeted Network activities, the CFN Network partners with Member Institutions (including universities and teaching hospitals), companies, government department and agencies, health charities and not-for-profit groups CFN and partners increase the impact of their resources by:
+Through funded research and knowledge translation projects and targeted Network activities, Canadian Frailty Network partners with Member Institutions (including universities and teaching hospitals), companies, government departments and agencies, health charities and not-for-profit groups to increase the impact of resources by:

 - Jointly investing in collaborative research and training projects to leverage funding and ensure a critical mass of expertise and resources